 Linville Gorge Rock Climbing

 I'm a novice climber and rarely go climbing.
-But when friends are heading out and have space for me I won't turn down the opportunity to get out on the rocks.
+But I won't turn down the opportunity to get out on the rocks when friends are heading out and have space for me.

-It was a beautiful March day.
-Sunny and warm.
-Friends were heading out to Linville Gorge to climb and the dogs and I got to join them.
+It was a beautiful sunny and warm March day.
+We headed out to Linville Gorge to climb.

 I rarely go to Linville Gorge Wilderness even though it's an amazing place.
-It's about 1 hour 45 minutes from the house and but I don't like driving that far for a hike, even though I used to do that often when I didn't live in the mountains.
-Unfortunately I've only been out there three times so far, both for backpacking, and I know there's so much to explore and I'm missing out.
+It's about 1 hour 45 minutes from the house and I don't like driving that far for a hike, even though I used to do that often when I didn't live in the mountains.
+I've only been out there three times so far, both for backpacking.
 The Linville River is about 2,000 ft. below and the gorge is 12 miles long.
-So the trip into the gorge and out for backpacking or day hikes is strenuous and steep.
-It's designated as a wilderness area, so it's rugged - which is what makes it so wonderful.
+A trip down into the gorge and back is steep and strenuous for backpacker and day hikers.
+Linville Gorge is designated as a wilderness area and it's also a pretty rugged area.

-This trip was different.
-We stayed up high and just had a short hike into where we were climbing.
+For rock climbing, we stayed up high and just had a short approach.

 Looking across Linville Gorge to Lake James from the top of the route (L).
 And looking down to Bri who is belaying me (R).

-A quick photo of ourselves on our hike back out.
-(Pre-)spring in western North Carolina is definitely one of the best times of the year (the other is fall!).
+A quick photo on our hike back out.
+(Pre-)spring in western North Carolina is definitely one of the best times of the year.